Can You Buy a Car During Chapter 13 Bankruptcy? Your Guide to Vehicle Purchases

 Legal Considerations

-Before rushing to the dealership, consider these key points:
+Before committing to a car purchase, consider these points:

-• Your disposable income determines what you can afford
+• Affordability: Your disposable income will impact what you can spend.

 Trustee Approval Process